Burning red feet?

 It would take me many years to understand that we can never fully appreciate something while we are holding it in our hands.

-I learned that there were two types of erythromelalgia- primary EM and secondary EM.
+I learned that there were two types of erythromelalgia—primary EM and secondary EM.
 Primary erythromelalgia, also called Weir-Mitchell disease, is deemed familial meaning that it is an inherited erythromelalgia [4].
-There are two subtypes of inherited EM- the more common “early-onset inherited erythromelalgia” which appears in the first decade of life and the less common “late-onset inherited erythromelalgia” occurring in the second decade of life or later [5].
+There are two subtypes of inherited EM—the more common “early-onset inherited erythromelalgia” which appears in the first decade of life and the less common “late-onset inherited erythromelalgia” occurring in the second decade of life or later [5].
 SCN9A mutations define primary erythromelalgia [1].
 I asked for genetic testing specific to SCN9A mutations.
 If this problem was caused by a faulty gene, I didn’t want to pass it along to a future child.
 Those that test positive for primary erythromelalgia may submit results to the Genetic Testing Registry (GTR) in hopes of advancing EM research [6].
-The test was negative meaning I did not inherit erythromelalgia.
-Sporadic or secondary EM makes up the majority of cases of EM and the cause is unknown.
-What is understood is that secondary EM can present itself before a person develops myeloproliferative disease- more specifically polycythemia vera or essential thrombocytosis- so blood cell counts should be monitored [5].
+My SCN9A test was negative, meaning I did not inherit erythromelalgia.
+Sporadic or secondary EM makes up the majority of cases of EM, and the cause is unknown.
+What is presently understood is that secondary EM can present itself before a person develops myeloproliferative disease—more specifically polycythemia vera or essential thrombocytosis—so blood cell counts should be monitored [5].
 This knowledge added a whole new layer of anxiety into my already worried world.
 Secondary erythromelalgia may also occur in association with underlying diseases such as autoimmune diseases like systemic lupus erythematosus or multiple sclerosis or with rheumatological disease such as rheumatoid arthritis.
 Less commonly the development of secondary EM is related to the patient’s use of some drugs like nifedipine or bromocriptine [6].
+What we know about EM is overshadowed by what we do not know.

 Regardless of whether you have primary or secondary erythromelalgia, mutations are found in sodium channels in the affected area [6].
 NaV1.7 sodium channels are found in nerves that transmit electrical signals to the brain and spinal cord [6].
 When mutations cause these channels to open more easily or stay open longer, nerve cells transmit pain signals [7].
 For you, this equals suffering.